oracle-livelabs/goldengate/oci-ggs/purge/purge.md

 ## Introduction

-This lab walks you through how to create Purge Tasks in the Oracle Cloud Infrastructure (OCI) GoldenGate Deployment Console.
+In this lab, you learn to create Purge Tasks in the Oracle Cloud Infrastructure (OCI) GoldenGate Deployment Console.

 Estimated time: 5 minutes